 Action Steps Estimated Completion Date: 1.
-Submittal of LIT Comments on EPA Proposed Plan October 2010 (complete) 2.
-Receive Record of Decision from EPA December 2010 3.
+Submittal of LIT Comments on EPA Proposed Plan Completed, 2010 2.
+Receive Record of Decision from EPA Completed, 2011 3.
 Review & comment on work plans and data from site On-Going 4.
-Continue to monitor the EPA Superfund Site On-Going
+Continue to monitor the EPA Superfund Site On-Going 5.
+Create a webpage on Superfund site progress as directed by the City Commission October 2011 6.
+Participate in review of remedial design process On-going 7.
+Continue to advocate for a comprehensive health study for the neighborhoods and communities surrounding Koppers On-going 8.
+Request EPA to implement an in-door dust study plan in the surrounding neighborhoods December 2011